21isenough/LightningATM/docs/guide/we_need_your_help.md

 - It takes a few seconds for the display to update, but then..
 - The ATM has started and you can use it normally or test the functions.
 - Stop the ATM with `CTRL+C`
-- If something went wrong, launch a second terminal window, login with ssh and invoke the debugger: `$ tail -f ~/.lightningATM/debug.log`
+- If something went wrong or you just want to watch the ATM, launch a second terminal window, login via ssh and call the debugger: `$ tail -f ~/.lightningATM/debug.log`
 - If you like this version, just keep it!

 ### 4. If you don't like this version and want to get rid of it